JamesWCCheng/dump_firefox_log/README.md

 ## MacOS
 Download the shell script here <a href="https://jameswccheng.github.io/dump_firefox_log/firefox_log_mac.sh">firefox_log_mac.sh</a> and save it in your home directory.
+  - Make sure you close all the Firefox running on your machine(Command + Q to close the Firefox).
-  - Run it in your Terminal(Command + T) and reporduce the issue.
+  - Run it(sh firefox_log_mac.sh) in your Terminal(Command + T)
+  - Select and reporduce the issue.
   - Close the Firefox entirely(Command + Q).
   - The log file will be generate in the /Users/username/FirefoxLog/all.log
   - Upload all.log to Bugzilla.

 ## Linux
 Download the shell script here <a href="https://jameswccheng.github.io/dump_firefox_log/firefox_log_linux.sh">firefox_log_linux.sh</a> and save it in your home directory.
+  - Make sure you close all the Firefox running on your machine(Command + Q to close the Firefox).
-  - Run it in your Terminal(Ctrl + Shift + T) and reporduce the issue.
+  - Run it(sh firefox_log_linux.sh) in your Terminal(Ctrl + Shift + T).
+  - Enter Firefox path and reporduce the issue.
   - Close the Firefox entirely.
   - The log file will be generate in the /home/username/FirefoxLog/all.log
   - Upload all.log to Bugzilla